60 Second Lemon Law Assessment™

 Take the free 60-Second Lemon Law Assessment or call 1-888-536-6671.
 We will evaluate your case for free and tell you exactly what settlement options are available.
 No cost.
 No obligation.

-Craig A. Kahn, Esq. is the founder of Kahn & Associates, L.L.C., a consumer protection law firm that has specialized exclusively in lemon law cases for nearly 30 years.
-He has recovered over $65 million for more than 13,000 clients.
+Craig A. Kahn, Esq. is the founder of Kahn & Associates, L.L.C., a consumer protection law firm that has focused exclusively on lemon law cases for nearly 30 years.
+His firm has recovered over $65 million for more than 13,000 clients and counting as of the date of this article.

 *Disclaimer: The information contained in this Website is provided for informational purposes only, and should not be construed as offering legal advice, or creating an attorney client relationship between the reader and the author.
 While we aim for accuracy, the law is constantly changing and we make no guarantees regarding the completeness or timeliness of the information.
 You should not act or refrain from acting on the basis of any content included in this Website without seeking appropriate legal advice about your individual facts and circumstances from an attorney licensed in your state.